wo-language/wo/justifications.md

 > Type conversions between slices and array pointers can fail at runtime and don’t support the comma ok idiom, so be careful when using them!
 >
 > Learning Go

+There is unexpected slice appending behavior with references and resizing.

+In Go, you can call getters on uninitialized maps, but not setters.
+They are both initialized as `nil`, since that's their zero value, but the way you use them ends up being different since `append(nil, ...)` on slices, but not `nilmap[key] = v`.

 *To be continued*